oasci/pitt-biosc1540-2025s/content/lectures/10A/index.md

 After today, you should better understand:

-1. Importance of atomistic-level insights in biology.
+1. Molecular ensembles and their relevance.
 2. Role of enthalpy and entropy in molecular interactions.
 3. Noncovalent interactions influencing biological functions.
 4. Importance of molecular flexibility and dynamics in biological activity.